Read the full report (CAP)

 American companies use a variety of financial incentives, from broad-based profit sharing and stock options to worker cooperatives and employee stock ownership plans, to reward their employees with a portion of the wealth those workers help generate.
 This kind of compensation goes well beyond simply paying wages or providing individual incentives, but rather involves granting workers ownership stakes in the company or a share of its profits based on workers’ collective performance—a concept we describe as inclusive capitalism.

 Inclusive capitalism, when partnered with democratic workplace practices, has a proven record of helping workers and businesses alike in a myriad of ways.
 Additionally, it is an economic philosophy that can draw bipartisan support.
-Yet policy to advance inclusive capitalism has not been part of the national dialogue for quite some time.This article was originally published in .
+Yet policy to advance inclusive capitalism has not been part of the national dialogue for quite some time.The above excerpt was originally published in .